QCD axion bubbles in the presence of ALP resonant conversion

-The PQ symmetry is supposed to be broken before or during inflation.
-In this case, the QCD axion is massless during inflation and acquires the quantum fluctuations.
-To suppress the isocurvature perturbation, a feasible method is considering an extra PQ symmetry breaking \cite{Dine:2004cq, Jeong:2013xta, Takahashi:2015waa, Harigaya:2015soa}.
-The PQ symmetry is an approximate global symmetry and can be strongly broken in the early Universe with the multiple vacua \cite{Kallosh:1995hi, Banks:2010zn, Witten:2017hdv, Harlow:2018jwu, Jeong:2022kdr}.
-The QCD axion bubbles can be formed due to this extra PQ symmetry breaking after inflation \cite{Kitajima:2020kig}.
+The PQ symmetry is supposedly broken before or during inflation.
+In this case, the QCD axion is massless during inflation and acquires quantum fluctuations.
+To suppress the isocurvature perturbations, a feasible method is considering an explicit PQ symmetry breaking \cite{Dine:2004cq, Jeong:2013xta, Takahashi:2015waa, Harigaya:2015soa}.
+The PQ symmetry is an approximate global symmetry and can be strongly broken in the early Universe with the multiple vacua \cite{Kallosh:1995hi, Banks:2010zn, Witten:2017hdv, Lee:2018yak, Harlow:2018jwu, Yin:2020dfn, Jeong:2022kdr}.
+The QCD axion bubbles \cite{Kitajima:2020kig} can form due to this explicit PQ symmetry breaking.
 In this case, axion acquires a light mass and oscillates when this mass is greater than the Hubble parameter.
-Note that the extra PQ symmetry is temporarily broken, the axion potential will disappear before the QCD phase transition.
-Therefore, the final QCD axion abundance can also be calculated through misalignment mechanism.
-However, the initial misalignment angle is determined by the extra PQ symmetry breaking, which can be split into different values.
-At the QCD scale, the QCD axions start to oscillate with these initial angles, in which the high axion density region can be formed with the large initial angle values.
-This high axion density region is called the ``{\it axion bubble}".
+Note that the explicit PQ symmetry breaking potential for the axion will disappear before the QCD phase transition.
+Therefore, the final QCD axion abundance can also be calculated through the misalignment mechanism.
+However, the initial misalignment angle is determined by the explicit PQ symmetry breaking, which can be split into different values.
+If the axion initial value is smaller than a critical value, the axion is stabilized near the origin.
+On the contrary, the axion will be stabilized at another minimum if the axion initial value is larger than the critical value.
+During the QCD phase transition, the QCD axions start to oscillate near the origin and another large value.
+The former case can account for the cold DM abundance, while the latter one can form the high axion density region, which is called the QCD axion bubble.
 The concept of QCD axion bubbles was first proposed in Ref.~\cite{Kitajima:2020kig}, which is similar to the baryon bubbles in the inhomogeneous Affleck-Dine baryogenesis \cite{Dolgov:2008wu, Hasegawa:2018yuy}.
-They also studied the formations of primordial black holes (PBHs) and axion miniclusters from the QCD axion bubbles.
+Additionally, they also investigated the formations of the primordial black holes (PBHs) and axion miniclusters from the QCD axion bubbles.